Vidit-Keshari/clichaos/README.md

 The motive of this game is to just click buttons.
 That's it.
 But the thing is that it is not going to be easy.
 Buttons a cunningly smart.
 They can hide, run, disguise and do whatever you can think of!

-There is no official name every level, each level is just numbered.
+> There is no official name every level, each level is just numbered.
+>
-There is more info about levels in the game itself.
+> There is more info about levels in the game itself.

-This game also includes various easter eggs and more to come!
+> This game also includes various easter eggs and more to come!
+>

-This game was my idea, I have not copied it, I got it once talking with ChatGPT.
+> This game was my idea, I have not copied it, I got it once talking with ChatGPT.

+> This game is made for desktops and it may not work on mobile phone.
+>
+> Moreover, this game is strictly not optimezed for touch screens as some levels break on touch screen since they require cursor's position.
+>
+> This game is meant to be a rage game, it is basically a puzzle game.

 ## Version History:-
 ### Initial release: